 A few common sense type things that I have learned over the years may keep your site intact:

 Along with #1, keep things buttoned up.
-Secure all transmission lines to ice bridges, remove any dead lines, etc. If there are ground radials poking out bury them, same with ground screens, copper strap, etc. Out of sight, out of mind, leaving this stuff exposed is asking for somebody to come along and give a tug.
+Secure all transmission lines to ice bridges, remove any deadlines, etc. If there are ground radials poking out bury them, same with ground screens, copper straps, etc. Out of sight, out of mind, leaving this stuff exposed is asking for somebody to come along and give a tug.

 Fences and locks.
-Towers are required to be fenced and locked to prevent electric shock hazard.
-It is also a good idea to fence the building, generator and fuel tank if possible.
+Towers are required to be fenced and locked to prevent electric shock hazards.
+It is also a good idea to fence the building, generator, and fuel tank if possible.

 Post all sorts of warning signs, RF warning, high voltage, no trespassing, under video surveillance, pretty much anything to deter trespassing and vandalism.